 delete_mode to a longer time duration than the default can be

-useful in certain cases involving Multi-Datacenter Replication, e.g. when
+useful in certain edge cases involving Multi-Datacenter Replication, e.g. when

 network connectivity is an issue.